Electronic Pitch Counter (with preset number alarm)

 - 0.75 (in)

-- Set an alarm to sound when a certain pitch count (or number) is reached.
+- Allows you to set an alarm that sounds when a certain pitch count (or number) is reached

 As a long-distance hiker, I wanted to try this as digital 'pace beads' for estimating distance walked independently of GPS-based apps.
 It works perfectly well in this role, with the pre-set 'pitch count' set to the average number of paces I take for a tenth of a mile.